leonp84/code-institute-project-2/README.md

 ![Items Checked in To do List](assets/images/readme-images/readme-items-checked.webp)

-2. Each task can be clicked on, and the text automatically turns into an input field, with the current text now editable.
+2. Each item's text can be clicked on, and the text automatically turns into an input field, with the current text now editable.
 Users can change the text and press ‘Enter’ to save the new wording.
 The edited items remain in place and is subject to the same validation process as regular new items.

 3. Users can completely remove tasks from the list by clicking the ‘X’ to the right of each displayed item.